DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), browse the folder where the **.vktProgram** file is stored.
 - Drag the relevant **.vktProgram** file, then drop it anywhere over the module.

-:warning: In case of file operation failure, the **WARN./ERR.** LED (below the joystick) is **blinking red** (twice per second), and a related error cause is shown on the OLED display (press any momentary button to acknowledge the error condition).
+:warning: In case of file operation failure, the large **WARN./ERR.** LED (below the joystick) is **blinking red** (twice per second), and a related error cause is shown on the OLED display (press any momentary button to acknowledge the error condition).

-All programs (and their relevant default settings) are always saved along the VCV patch file (.vcv), VCV preset file (.vcvm), VCV module selection file (.vcvs) and VCV Rack 2 autosave feature, every 15 seconds.
+All programs (also their relevant restorable default settings) are always saved along the VCV patch file (.vcv), VCV preset file (.vcvm), VCV module selection file (.vcvs) and VCV Rack 2 autosave feature (every 15 seconds).

 _Vektor_'s PROGRAM context have 4 pages: